-There are plenty of micro-investing apps you can choose from to invest $500 or less.
+There are plenty of micro-investing apps you can choose from with an initial investment of $500 or less.
 These apps are easy to use and cater to brand-new investors.
 To learn more about micro-investing, here are five apps you can look into.

-Robinhood is a great option for new investors.
+Robinhood is an excellent option for new investors.
 There’s no minimum balance to open an account with Robinhood, and the company doesn’t charge any trading fees.
-And the company’s app is fairly intuitive to use.
+And the company’s app is relatively intuitive to use.